 People of color are especially wary of COVID-19 vaccinations, with only 57% of that demo saying they will get the vaccine.
 Considering the historical examples of African Americans being misled at the hands of the medical establishment (e.g., the Tuskegee Study, the case of Henrietta Lacks), this is not hard to understand.

 Immigrants may decline the vaccine out of fear their legal status in the country will be scrutinized.
-Others, not realizing there is no charge for the vaccine at present, may decline based on financial concerns.
-Marketers are specifically targeting these communities with social media influencers and vaccination ads addressing the specific concerns of those who are especially uneasy with vaccines.
+Others not realizing there is no charge for the vaccine at present may decline based on financial concerns.
+Marketers are specifically targeting these communities with social media influencers and vaccination ads addressing the specific concerns of those who are especially uneasy about vaccines.

 Use an Ambassador in Vaccination Ads

-One method that the CDC suggests to employers to encourage confidence in the vaccine is to nominate a “vaccine ambassador” within their company to tell other employees about their vaccination experiences and why they chose to get it.
+One method that the Centers for Disease Control (CDC) suggests to employers to encourage confidence in the vaccine is to nominate a “vaccine ambassador” within their company to tell other employees about their vaccination experiences and why they chose to get it.
 Other campaigns make similar efforts with students.
 For example, the state of Michigan tapped seven teenage students to be “vaccination student ambassadors” to share their experiences and encourage other kids to get the vaccine.

 Similarly, the CDC and other organizations encourage individuals to share their stories through social media.
 This includes using the hashtag #WhyIVax.

 At 3Headed Monster, employees who chose to get vaccinated were encouraged to share their experiences if they wished.
 Several chose to do so, giving the team various details such as the when and where of their appointments and the process they followed to sign up their experience with the injection and any aftereffects.
 This totally optional experience helped promote internal dialog among team members and had the potential to extend further to their friends and family as well.